-Notes of these early discussions will be added to the pupil's record and given to the parents.
+Notes of these early discussions will be added to the pupil's record and shared with the parents.

 Parents will be formally notified if it is decided that a pupil will receive special educational provision.
-Tools such as Pastoral Support plans and Pupil Profiles could be used to support the co-ordination of pupil support.
-Parents will be included during this, and throughout many stages of the process.
+Tools such as Pastoral Support Plans (PSPs) and Pupil Profiles could be used to support the co-ordination of pupil support.
+Parents will be included during this, and throughout all stages of the process.

-8.3 The graduated approach to SEND support
+8.3.
+The Graduated Approach to SEND support

-Once a pupil has been identified as having SEND, schools will take action to remove any barriers to learning, and put effective special educational provision in place.
-This support will be delivered through successive rounds of a 4-part cycle known as the graduated approach.
+Once a pupil has been identified as having SEND, schools will take action to remove barriers to learning and put effective special educational provision in place.
+This support will be delivered through successive rounds of a 4-part cycle known as the Graduated Approach.